Support the wellbeing of a young person

 - They withdraw from their social group and seem to avoid spending time with friends

-- School grades and performance shows signs of decline
+- School/college grades and performance shows signs of decline

-- Your teen talks about their fears of weight gain and seems to diet or exercise excessively
+- Your young person talks about their fears of weight gain and seems to diet or exercise excessively

 - They seem to suffer from very low energy levels, or alternatively, they have spells of intense and inexhaustible activity

 - Signs of self-harming such as cutting or burning their skin